AndrewSRea/My_Learning_Port/Bootstrap/Components/Card/README.md

 ## Example

 Cards are built with as little markup and styles as possible, but still manage to deliver a ton of control and customization.
 Built with flexbox, they offer easy alignment and mix well with other Bootstrap components.
-They have no `margin` by default, so use [spacing utilities]() as needed. <!-- link to Utilities folder / Spacing -->
+They have no `margin` by default, so use [spacing utilities](https://github.com/AndrewSRea/My_Learning_Port/tree/main/Bootstrap/Utilities/Spacing#spacing) as needed.

 Below is an example of a basic card with mixed content and a fixed width.
 Cards have no fixed width to start, so they'll naturally fill the full width of its parent element.
-This is easily customized with Bootstrap's various [sizing options](#sizing).
+This is easily customized with Bootstrap's various [sizing options](https://github.com/AndrewSRea/My_Learning_Port/tree/main/Bootstrap/Components/Card#sizing).
 ```
 <div class="card" style="width: 18rem;">
     <img src="..." class="card-img-top" alt="...">